 Thank you for visiting the Eden To Eden website.
-All books on this site are now free to be read, downloaded or printed.
-There are only a few paperback books left for sale with no plans to print more.
-We hope you will find these materials useful in your study of God’s Word, or in teaching others.
+Everything on this site is now free to be read, downloaded or printed.
+We hope you will find these materials useful in your study of God’s Word or in teaching others.
 Please tell others about this site.

-If you have a website, I would very much appreciate a link.
+If you have a website, we would very much appreciate a link.